googlefonts/variable-components-spec/variable-components-spec.md

 - Scale factors (and matrix values) are Fixed2Dot14, meaning they are limited to the range -2.0..+2.0, which is a problem for some use cases.
-- `gvar` only supports interpolation of the component offset values, not of the
-- ‘scale values or the matrix.
+- `gvar` only supports interpolation of the component offset values, not of the scale values or the matrix.
 - To interpolate 2×2 transformation matrices in a useful way is non-obvious and
 - non-trivial, even when decomposing into scale, rotations and skew values.